sarajose/basic_nlp_tasks/README.md

 ## Usage

+The library provides several modules for natural language processing tasks.
-Below are examples demonstrating how to use each of the modules:
+Here are brief examples of each module.
+For complete examples, see the [examples](examples/) directory.

 ### N-Gram Model